4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/09-Calling-your-first-function/README.md

 # `09` Calling Your First Function

 Functions are an amazing tool for programmers!
 Think of functions like black boxes  - you input something, you get something out.
-Functions strengths include, but are not limited to:
+A function's strengths include, but are not limited to:
 * Encapsulation of code from the rest of the program (hiding code).
 This is an important concept that you will learn more about as you grow as a developer.
 * Reuse of code in different programs.
 You can treat functions as tools in a toolbox.
 This can make coding more efficient and clean.